The Missing Cross to Purity

 the true worship, the true religion,

-the true way, true image,
+the true way, the true image,

 and true fellowship have been lost since the apostles' days,